 Over the past year streaming in general has skyrocketed in popularity, becoming one of the most favored forms of entertainment on the internet but no platform has seen the amount of success and traffic as Twitch.
 Averaging nearly 3 million viewers every day and 9 million streaming channels as of May 2021, the explosion of the online site cannot be understated.
-With such high viewership and no shortage of creators, first-time streamers might find the task of jumping in to be daunting, but with the right setup and some smart investments your content can look just as professional as your favorite Twitch users.
+With such high viewership and no shortage of content creators, first-time streamers might find the task of jumping in to be daunting, but with the right setup and some smart investments your content can look just as professional as your favorite Twitch users.
 Here are all the tips and equipment you will need to get you to the next level.

-Microphone Suspension boom arms have become staples in the world of Twitch as of late, and for good reason.
+Microphone Suspension boom arms have become staples in the world of Twitch and podcasts as of late, and for good reason.
 The allure of hands-free audio recording is its ability to allow you more space for movement without compromising your sound quality.
 Boom arms can swoop in to hover over your keyboard, capturing every word you say, without getting in the way.
-A moveable arm is also great for stability, so you won’t have to worry about knocking your microphone over mid-game and your stream losing its audio element.
+A moveable arm is also great for stability, allowing for a customizable angle so you won’t have to worry about knocking your microphone over mid-game and your stream losing its audio element.
 This Microphone Suspension Arm from Deco Gear is a favorite for its easy-to-install desk clamp and dual-spring suspension which allows you to adjust it in virtually any angle you want.
 The desk clamp, in comparison to a fully installed suspension arm, makes it so that you can easily remove when you are not streaming or prefer to use your microphone flat on your desk.

 The record for the longest Twitch stream was recently set by Ludwig Ahgren who recorded himself for 31 consecutive days.
-Now, most creators are not reaching such extreme screen times, but it is certainly no surprise that you will likely find yourself spending more time in your gaming chair while streaming than you would if you were casually gaming.
+Now, most creators and gamers are not reaching such extreme screen times, but it is certainly no surprise that you will likely find yourself spending more time in your gaming chair while streaming than you would if you were casually gaming.
 The importance of a solid seat can be easily overlooked when creating your setup basics checklist, but your lower back will thank you if you add the Deco Gear Ergonomic Foam Gaming Chair.
 Equipped with two moveable pillows, one for lumbar lower back support and one for extra head stability, this chair is built to be customized to your comfort needs.
 With two colors to choose from and a luxe, quilted design this chair definitely aligns with the streamer aesthetic and will be sure to add a touch of character to your on-screen presence.